 - Prizes matter.
 Exciting gifts can boost donations and make a silent auction more successful.
 Essentially, the prize leader and volunteers are in charge of asking for donations and negotiating sponsorships.

 - Publicity: Spreading the word is vital to the success of your silent auction.
 The publicity team promotes your silent auction through various methods.
 They use social media, talk to the local press, make flyers, and network to generate interest.

 2. Ask for Donations & Silent Auction Items

 First, you need to know your target audience.
 Encourage your committee to think about your attendees and start a brainstorming session.
-Who is already affiliated with your organization?
-Who’s not but could be interested in your cause?
-Who’s affiliated with the businesses and other organizations you want to partner with?
-Then, start thinking about prizes:

 - Look for a range of items priced from low to high, as you want everyone to feel comfortable bidding.
 Keep in mind that gift baskets are generally crowd-pleasers because they can work for various budgets.

 - Have a wide variety of prizes.
 Prizes should be as diverse as your audience.
 For example, gifts like board games or water park tickets will be a hit for families.
 On the other hand, couples’ gifts like spa days or golf outings will always be popular.

 - Incorporate kid-centric gifts so that you can include the kids in the festivities.
 From game consoles to bicycles to tickets to local amusement parks, consider including kids’ items in your auction.

 - Ask your team to reach out to their personal network.
 Perhaps they know a chef that would donate dinner for two, or maybe they have a college friend who can score great tickets to a hot Broadway show.